 - First complete and submit an application for admission to Wheaton College.

-- Complete the scholarship application and return it to Wheaton's Admissions Office November 1 (for Early Action freshman applicants) or February 1 (for Regular Action freshman and transfer applicants).
+- Complete the scholarship application and return it to Wheaton's Admissions Office by November 11 (for Early Action freshman applicants) or February 1 (for Regular Action freshman and transfer applicants).

 - File the FAFSA (Free Application for Federal Student Aid) and Wheaton Institutional Financial Aid Application and send the data to Wheaton's Financial Aid Office.

 - In the month following our receipt of your scholarship application you may be selected for a phone interview with a member of the Scholarship Committee.